-As the COVID-19 pandemic continues, alongside the backlog of elective work, and anticipated winter pressures, an extraordinary burden is falling on the NHS and those working within it.
+As the COVID-19 pandemic continues, alongside the backlog of elective work, and winter pressures, an extraordinary burden is falling on the NHS and those working within it.

-To ensure that efforts are sustainable in the weeks and months to come, it is of paramount importance that staff are not working in a manner that compromises their health, safety or wellbeing, nor that of their patients.
+It is of paramount importance that staff are not working in a manner that compromises their health, safety or wellbeing, nor that of their patients.

 The T&Cs (Terms and Conditions of Service for NHS Doctors and Dentists in Training (England) 2016) contains a nationally agreed range of safe working hours restrictions and rest requirements, designed to protect junior doctors from excessive fatigue and burnout.